 Though it can be nerve-wracking to open up, when you do and when you fully embrace the trust between you and someone else, that’s when a friendship blossoms.
 And that's when the friendship can be even more beneficial in a professional community space.

 Support: Being there in the hard times

-Philosopher Aristotle reminds us of the importance of cultivating true friendships: “in poverty as well as in other misfortunes, people suppose that friends are their only refuge”.
+Philosopher Aristotle reminds us of the importance of cultivating true friendships: “in poverty as well as in other misfortunes, people suppose that friends are their only refuge,” he said.